 Kerry Martin is the Forum Project Worker.
 She has lots of experience working with national organisations that help people with learning disabilities.

-Zoe Howe is a Project Worker and will be working with Quality Checkers and Friendship Club
+Zoe Howe is a Project Worker and works with Quality Checkers and Friendship Club

 On the left is our Management Committee: from left to right on the back row are Joseph and Di, on the front row Bill, Hannah and Natalie.
 They represent people with learning disabilities, discuss things that need to be changed and tell our Trustees.